How to Create a Business

 Follow these steps to implement standard operating procedures in your business:

-Have a weekly team meeting to discuss the processes and procedures that have been created throughout the week.
+4) Hold regular team meetings: Have a weekly team meeting to discuss the processes and procedures that have been created throughout the week.
 Discuss the processes created by the employees and collate into a standard document for all to use.
 This is also a great time to reiterate how important it is to stick to the standard operating procedure.
-These documents are always going to be a work in progress so this meeting will become less required over time, but as we discuss in the last dot point getting regular feedback at a team meeting is a great way to go.
+These documents are always going to be a work in progress so this meeting will become less required over time, but as we discuss in the last dot point, getting regular feedback at a team meeting is a great way to go.

 - Steps involved in the process

 - Benchmark – actions needed to complete each step

 - Timings and standards – when, for how long and how often does the task happen

 6) Implement and test: Make the Standard Operating Procedures easily accessible.
 This can be through an intranet, distributing hard copies or providing a link to the documents